Infant dies after being ‘inadvertently’ left in hot car by father, police say

-SPRINGFIELD, Va.
-(WRIC) — A Virginia infant is dead after being left in a hot car by the child’s father, according to police.
+(WRIC) — A Virginia infant is dead after being left in a hot car by its father, according to police.

-Authorities in Fairfax County say the preliminary investigation reveals the father “inadvertently left the infant in a car for an extended amount of time.”
-Other details remain limited.
+Details remain limited, but authorities in Fairfax County say the preliminary investigation reveals the father “inadvertently left the infant in a car for an extended amount of time.”

 SUGGESTED: Hopewell vehicle stolen with 6-month old inside, suspects arrested